PetyaKancheva/Spring-Data/README.md

-# Spring-Data-2023
+# Spring-Data
-Exercises for the Spring Data Course from SoftUni June 2023
+Exercises for the Spring Data Course from SoftUni